Andrew McCutchen Player Props: Pirates vs. Brewers

-The Pittsburgh Pirates and Andrew McCutchen (.267 slugging percentage over his past 10 games, including one homer), take on starter Wade Miley and the Milwaukee Brewers at American Family Field, Saturday at 4:10 PM ET.
+The Pittsburgh Pirates, including Andrew McCutchen (.200 batting average in his past 10 games), battle starter Freddy Peralta and the Milwaukee Brewers at American Family Field, Sunday at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Brewers.
+In his last game he had a one-hit showing (1-for-4) against the Brewers.

 Andrew McCutchen Game Info & Props vs. the Brewers